Camera Size Comparison

 As fewer and fewer retail shops carry a broad range of digital cameras, it is nowadays often difficult to compare their size.
 This is where the CAM-parator app comes in.
 It gives you an easily accessible impression of the proportions of any two cameras.

-To launch the size comparison, just use the search boxes to find and select two cameras (or scroll down to the bottom of the page for direct links) and you will promptly see an illustration of the relative width, height, depth and weight of your choices, as well as a comparison of key specifications.
+To launch the size comparison, just use the search boxes below to find and select two cameras and you will promptly see an illustration of the relative width, height, depth and weight of your choices, as well as a comparison of other key specifications.
 There are three side-by-side camera-views from different perspectives as illustrated in the example below: from the front, the top, and the back.
 All size-dimensions are rounded to the nearest millimeter.